sytone/obsidian-remote/README.md

 ## Using the Container

+### Windows based path
-To run a interactive version to test it out.
-This is using windows based path, update for the OS you are running on.
+To run a interactive version to test it out:

 ```PowerShell
 docker run --rm -it `